top of page

 • 3 min read

-At a glance, all notaries appear to do the same thing: verify identity, witness signatures, and notarize documents.
+At a glance, all notaries seem to do the same thing: verify identity, witness signatures, and notarize documents.
 But how those services are delivered can make a major difference in convenience, speed, and reliability.

 What Is an Office Notary?